A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Generic Framework of Embedding-based EA

 where $\gamma>0$ is a margin hyper-parameter.
 The above loss function is designed to minimize the distances between pairs of entities in the seed entity alignments $\mathcal{S}$, and maximize the distances between the pairs of entities $(e_1^\prime, e_2^\prime)$ in corrupted seed alignments $\mathcal{S}^\prime$, which are negative samples obtained by replacing an entity in the seed alignments with a random entity.
 Here, the distance between a pair of entities is computed by $f_\text{align}$, which we call the \emph{alignment score function}.
-It indicates how (dis)similar two entities are; the more the two entities are aligned (i.e., similar to each other), the smaller $f_\text{align}$ is.
-The most commonly used alignment score functions are cosine similarity, $L_1$ norm (i.e., Manhattan distance), and $L_2$ norm (i.e., Euclidean distance).
-Some techniques also customize the alignment score function to serve more sophisticated optimization goals such as~\cite{GCN-Align2018}.
+It indicates how (dis)similar two entities are; the more the two entities are aligned (i.e., similar to each other), the smaller $f_\text{align}$ is. {The most commonly used alignment score functions are cosine similarity, $L_1$ norm (i.e., Manhattan distance), and $L_2$ norm (i.e., Euclidean distance). { We do not observe large difference in performance in our experiments when swapping these metrics (also note that $L_2$ norm and cosine similarity are equivalent).}} Some techniques customize the alignment score function to serve more sophisticated optimization goals such as~\cite{GCN-Align2018}.
 The function $\max(0,)$ ensures that any negative margin loss values are not added to the total loss.
 Some techniques may exploit other types of seed alignments, including \textit{seed relation predicate alignments}, \textit{seed attribute predicate alignments} and \textit{seed attribute value alignments} (seed attribute predicate alignments and seed attribute value alignments are grouped into one component ``Seed attribute alignment" in Figure~\ref{fig:framework}).
 Relation predicate and attribute predicate alignment are needed because the same predicate may be stored in different surface forms, e.g., one KG has the attribute predicate \texttt{birth\_date} while the other KG has the attribute predicate \texttt{date\_of\_birth}.
 The need for attribute value alignment is similar.